awbored/HydraRepo/README.md

 # HydraRepo
 This repo will keep my Hydra creations.

 Hydra is a video synth that utilizes live coding by Olivia Jack https://hydra.ojack.xyz

+Instructions:
+Open the Hydra link above in a different browser tab or window and review the instructions.

+Click the trashcan icon to clear the current creation.

-Open the Hydra link, copy and paste the contents of one of the JS files from this repo and run.
+Open any of the .js files above and copy and paste the contents of the file into the Hydra window.

+Click the play button.